appsinacup/godot-rapier-physics-docs/docs/intro.md

 The **parallel SIMD** one uses **parallel solving** and **Single instruction, multiple data** (batches multiple instructions into one for faster calculations).

-The **cross platform determinism** version supports determistic simulations accross multiple sytems, but has **NO parallel and NO SIMD** features.
+The **cross platform determinism** version supports determistic simulations across multiple systems, but has **NO parallel and NO SIMD** features.

 :::